TRINITY UNITED METHODIST CHURCH

 NEWS TO USE:

 Caregivers Support continues to meet the first Tuesday of each month.
 (September will be the second Tuesday).
-Everyone experiencing caregiver overload and needing support is welcome to come and share.
+Anyone experiencing caregiver overload and needing support is welcome to come and share.
 Sandy Hite facilitates the conversation.

 “The United Methodist Church forms disciples of Jesus Christ who, empowered by the Holy Spirit, love boldly, serve joyfully, and lead courageously in local communities and worldwide connections.”